1. Why has ADEPT entered into a partnership with Proving Services?

 - Financial savings for local authorities – combined membership of the FHRG and VfM benchmarking club represents a significant (33%) annual saving.

 4. What is the benefit to ADEPT?

-By entering into the partnership with Proving Services, ADEPT will be taking on a number of new responsibilities.
+By entering the partnership with Proving Services, ADEPT will be taking on a number of new responsibilities.
 ADEPT will receive a fee of £750 for each local authority member who signs up.
-As a not-for-profit organisation, any surplus is ploughed back into the Association and used to further improve services to members.
+10% of any revenues generated from assignments for non-FHRG members are also remitted to ADEPT.
+As a not-for-profit organisation, any surplus is invested into the Association and used to improve services to members.